Expugn/S-argo/README.md

 # S'argo
 ## Information
 S'argo is a Discord bot using the Discord4J API wrapper.
 This Discord bot's main use is to be a "summon simulator" for the mobile game *Sword Art Online: Memory Defrag*.

-## Usage
-S'argo was not built to have self-hosting in mind, so support won't be given.

-To start the bot: insert your bot's token in data/Settings.xml under the **token** section.
-You can then run the code to start the bot.

-There IS a basic GUI, but it only features one button and clicking that button kills the bot.

 ## Features
 S'argo features the scouting feature from *Sword Art Online: Memory Defrag*.